ERP inventory management: How advanced is your ERP?

 Automated replenishment is critical to ERP inventory management

 Traditional WMS and ERP inventory management modules often use rules-based methodology to calculate replenishment.
 This approach can lack the level of sophistication and accuracy required by many businesses.
-They therefore result to manual calculations and spreadsheets that are time-consuming to manage, prone to errors and lack scalability.
+They, therefore, result in manual calculations and spreadsheets that are time-consuming to manage, prone to errors and lack scalability.

 A key benefit of EazyStock is its ability to automate replenishment tasks, eliminating a lot of wasted time working out what, when and how much stock to reorder.

-EazyStock constantly analyses and evaluates a wide range of market and business variables, such as demand, supplier lead times, current stock levels, stock in transit and your target service levels.
-This data is then utilised by advanced statistical algorithms to calculate your replenishment needs, such as your optimal safety stock levels, reorder points and reorder quantities.
+EazyStock constantly analyses and evaluates a wide range of market and business variables, such as demand, supplier lead times, current stock levels, stock in transit, and your target service levels.
+Advanced statistical algorithms then use this data to calculate your replenishment needs, such as your optimal safety stock levels, reorder points, and reorder quantities.

-This is a perpetual process, so that your ERP always receives optimised replenishment recommendations. optimizing the warehouse with better ERP inventory management
+This is a perpetual process so that your ERP always receives optimised replenishment recommendations.

 As an EazyStock user, you’ll receive an automated daily list of recommended orders.
-It’s then your call whether you want to approve every replenishment order, or simply manage by exception and only review those that carry most risk.
+It’s then your call whether you want to approve every replenishment order or simply manage by exception and only review those that carry the most risk.

-With no more spreadsheets, inventory management teams will save time and resources, so they can focus on strategic decision-making and value-adding tasks.
+With no more spreadsheets, inventory management teams will save time and resources, allowing them to focus on strategic decision-making and value-adding tasks.

 How well does your ERP inventory management module manage suppliers?

-It can be challenging for organisations to keep track of their suppliers’ lead times and make sure they don’t negatively impact replenishment schedules.
+It can be challenging for organisations to keep track of their suppliers’ lead times and ensure they don’t negatively impact replenishment schedules.

-EazyStock therefore has functionality to upload your ‘supplier calendars’, so it can automatically factor these into the replenishment calculations for each SKU.
+Therefore, EazyStock’s functionality allows you to upload your ‘supplier calendars’, which it can automatically factor into the replenishment calculations for each SKU.

 For example, if you only place an order with one particular supplier once a month, EazyStock will adapt your order quantities for all relevant items accordingly.
 Or, when holidays such as Chinese New Year come around, it will allow for these supply delays and adjust your reorder points and quantities to reduce the risk of stockouts occurring.